 Are you going to be traveling to Turkey soon?
 Before you start packing your bags, it might be a good idea for you to learn a little more about the area.
 The best way to gather information about any destination is to read about it.

-Reading books can help you get a small taste of Turkey and allow you to familiarize yourself with the culture and history before you go.
+Reading books can help you get a small taste of Turkey and familiarize you with the culture and history before you go.
 Are you not sure where to begin with creating your reading list?

 Check out this quick-reading guide to find out which books can give you the best representation of Turkey.